canada-ca/tracker/app/README.md

 To generate the config needed to run a copy of the app, we need to define some `.env` files, that will be used to create Kubernetes secrets, whose values are available to the various parts of the app.

 ```
+# let the super user account be created with the default username/password
 $ make credentials
+# or override the default credentials by passing your own.
+$ make credentials displayname=admin email=admin@example.com password=admin
 Credentials written to app/creds/dev
 ```